coinflex-exchange/v2/source/includes/_v2_websocket.md

 Currently only LIMIT orders are supported by the modify order command.

 * The price and/or quantity and/or side of an order can be modified.
-* Reducing the quantity will leave the modified orders position in the order queue **unchanged**.
+* Reducing the quantity will leave the modified orders position in the order queue **unchanged** meaning the order ID is unchanged.
-* Increasing the quantity will **always** move the modified order to the back of the order queue.
+* Increasing the quantity will **always** move the modified order to the back of the order queue, resulting in a new order ID.
-* Modifying the price will **always** move the modified order to the back of the order queue.
+* Modifying the price will **always** move the modified order to the back of the order queue, resulting in a new order ID.
-* Modifying the side will **always** move the modified order to the back of the order queue.
+* Modifying the side will **always** move the modified order to the back of the order queue, resulting in a new order ID.

+Please note that when a new order ID is issued the original order is actually **closed** and a new order with a new order ID is **opened**, replacing the original order.
+This is described in further detail in the section [Order Channel - OrderModified](#websocket-api-subscriptions-private-order-channel-ordermodified).

 Please be aware that modifying the side of an existing GTC LIMIT order from BUY to SELL or vice versa **without** modifying the price could result in the order matching immediately since its quite likely the new order will become an agressing taker order.